Yoyomanzoor/hypr-dotfiles/README.md

 ## TODO

-- [ ] Replace the waifu thing with a prayer time widget
 - [x] Remake the Quran thing from KDE setup to sidebar
-- [ ] Fix mpv so ytfzf shows in media bar
+- [X] Fix mpv so ytfzf shows in media bar | I did this a while ago, forgot
 - [x] Update hint tooltip for both hyprland and nvim
 - [x] Prayer times in top bar
 - [x] Update color changing script to include other tools, like `alacritty`,